EOSIO/eos/docs/01_nodeos/03_plugins/trace_api_plugin/index.md

 ## Maintenance Note

-To reduce the disk space consummed by the `trace_api_plugin`, configure the following option:
+To reduce the disk space consumed by the `trace_api_plugin`, configure the following option:

 ```console
   --trace-minimum-irreversible-history-blocks N (=-1)